 Social workers can earn CEUs in live workshops, as well as through online and home study courses.
 Online and home study options allow students to earn only some of the total amount of CEUs needed for renewal.
 For example, Wisconsin allows students to earn up to 16 hours of continuing education through online programs, while Maryland allows students to earn up to 20 hours of continuing education units through home study.
 These CEU courses usually award individuals with a certificate upon completion.

 Additionally, CEUs are available through the Association of Social Work Boards and the National Association of Social Workers (NASW).
-It's important to note, however, that CEUs earned from the NASW might not be accepted in certain states, which included California, North Carolina, West Virginia and Michigan as of 2014; therefore, social workers need to consult with their state licensure boards before enrolling in a certain program.
+It's important to note, however, that CEUs earned from the NASW might not be accepted in certain states, including Michigan, New York and West Virginia; therefore, social workers need to consult with their state licensure boards before enrolling in a certain program.